SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

 * Use when the data is uniformly distributed or random

-7. Performance of Unsorted Data in Joins
+7. Performance of unsorted data in joins
 ------------------------------------------

 When data is not well-clustered or naturally ordered, a join operation can take a long time.

-Identifying the Situation
+Identifying the situation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When running a statement, inspect it with :ref:`show_node_info`.
 If you see ``Join`` and ``DeferredGather`` among your